-1.1 Scope of Work
+1.1 Scope of work

-- 1.1.1 Natural England is currently considering whether certain areas adjacent to the Surrey Hills National Landscape (formerly named Area of Outstanding Natural Beauty) should be designated.
+- 1.1.1 Natural England is currently considering whether certain Extension Areas adjacent to the Surrey Hills National Landscape (formerly named Area of Outstanding Natural Beauty) should be designated.
 Areas of Outstanding Natural Beauty were recently rebranded as National Landscapes; however, when designating, Natural England still legally designates an Area of Outstanding Natural Beauty.
 To avoid confusion, this document thus refers to Areas of Outstanding Natural Beauty, or AONBs, throughout.
-If additional land is subsequently designated, then it would be branded as part of the Surrey Hills National Landscape. - 1.1.2 In February 2023, Natural England approved the formal technical assessments which detail areas that meet the statutory criterion for designation as an Area of Outstanding Natural Beauty, whether the designation of this land is desirable for the purpose of conserving and enhancing its natural beauty, and where the proposed boundary should be drawn.
-Natural England also approved proceeding to the Statutory Consultation stage of the designation process. - 1.1.3 Natural England is required by statute (Part IV, Section 83 of The Countryside and Rights of Way Act 2000) to consult every local authority whose area includes any land proposed for designation, prior to making an Order to designate land as an Area of Outstanding Natural Beauty.
+If additional land is subsequently designated, then it would be branded as part of the Surrey Hills National Landscape. - 1.1.2 In February 2023, Natural England approved the formal technical assessments which detail Extension Areas that meet the statutory criterion for designation as an Area of Outstanding Natural Beauty, whether the designation of this land is desirable for the purpose of conserving and enhancing its natural beauty, and where the proposed boundary should be drawn.
+Natural England also approved proceeding to the statutory consultation stage of the designation process. - 1.1.3 Natural England is required by statute (Part IV, Section 83 of The Countryside and Rights of Way Act 2000) to consult every local authority whose area includes any land proposed for designation, prior to making an Order to designate land as an Area of Outstanding Natural Beauty.
 The legislation also states that, for AONB designation, the relevant local authorities are the principal tier of local authorities; namely the County, District and Borough Councils within the existing AONB or the proposed Extension Areas. - 1.1.4 Natural England published its proposals and started the consultation process on 7 March 2023.
-The consultation ran for three months, closing on 13 June 2023.
+The consultation ran for three months, closing on 13 June 2023. - 1.1.5 Following analysis of the first (2023) consultation responses, Natural England proposed additional land for designation, including land within East Hampshire.
+A second (2024) consultation process began on 17 September 2024, seeking views specific to the proposed Additions, proposed Deletions and proposed land in East Hampshire.
+The consultation ran for three months, closing on 10 December 2024.

-2 Statutory Consultation Process
+2 Statutory consultation process

-2.1 Engagement Prior to Statutory Consultation
+2.1 Engagement prior to statutory consultation

 - 2.1.1 In order to promote a collaborative approach to the designation process, Natural England established a Management Advisory Group (MAG), comprising representatives from Natural England, the Surrey Hills National Landscape (AONB) unit and Board, and a Technical Advisory Group (TAG), comprising Natural England representatives and local authority planning officers, to advise and provide evidence throughout the technical and evaluation process.
-All principal local authorities (those with land in the proposed extensions and those with land in the existing Area of Outstanding Natural Beauty), were invited to join the TAG, alongside 2 non-principal local authorities, due to their proximity to the existing AONB: Epsom and Ewell Borough Council and East Hampshire District Council. - 2.1.2 An informal early engagement was also undertaken involving a public 'call for evidence', which Natural England undertook with the aim of providing an opportunity for all interested parties to submit evidence for consideration within the Natural Beauty Assessment.
+All principal local authorities (those with land in the proposed Extensions and those with land in the existing Area of Outstanding Natural Beauty), were invited to join the TAG, alongside 2 non-principal local authorities, due to their proximity to the existing AONB: Epsom and Ewell Borough Council and East Hampshire District Council. - 2.1.2 An informal early engagement was also undertaken involving a public 'Call for Evidence', which Natural England undertook with the aim of providing an opportunity for all interested parties to submit evidence for consideration within the Natural Beauty Assessment.
 This ran from December 2021 January 2022 and provided a significant body of evidence which was used to inform the evaluation process.

-2.2 Statutory & Public Consultation on the Proposed Extension Areas
+2.2 First (2023) statutory consultation on the proposed Extension Areas